-In assessing the reconciliation of the right to a fair and expeditious trial, the analysis focuses on the jurisprudence of the Human Rights Committee, the case law of European Court of Human Rights, the African Court of Human Rights, and Burundian case law.
+In assessing the reconciliation of the right to a fair and expeditious trial, the analysis focuses on the jurisprudence of the Human Rights Committee, the case law of the European Court of Human Rights, the African Court of Human Rights, and Burundian case law.
 The purpose of using this case law is to situate the conceptual contours of reasonable time and fair trial and to demonstrate the impact of these issues on the reasonable time for trial.
 The analysis also aims to highlight the significance accorded to these trial guarantees by both international and national case law.
 To examine how Burundian law is influenced by this jurisprudence, several recent judgments and rulings handed down by the Supreme Court of Burundi and other jurisdictions are evaluated, comparing Burundian and international jurisprudence.
 The court was chosen because it establishes jurisprudence, and through its substantive case files, the various stages of the trial can be analyzed comprehensively.
 The selections allow for an assessment of its jurisprudence on the principles of contradiction and the right of defense.

 The evaluation criterion is based on Article 147 of the Code of Civil Procedure, which stipulates that the number of postponements of hearings may not exceed two, unless the parties agree otherwise.
 Another criterion for analysis is the case law of the Commission and the African Court, which have already endorsed the reasonable time criteria enshrined by the European Court in the cases of Wilfred Onyango Nganyi and 9 others v.
 United Republic of Tanzania, case 253/02: Antonie Bissangou v.
 Congo, and case 199/97: Odjouoriby Cossi Paul v.
 Benin.
-The assessment is based on a documentary methodology that analyzes legal texts, books, judgments, rulings, national and international case law, and doctrine relating to the concepts of this subject.
-This methodology for assessing the quality and celerity of trial has revealed international case law that emphasizes the importance of reasonable time as a criterion for resolving cases efficiently and in real time.

-4. Presentation of Results
+Presentation of Results